All students under the 1992-94 and subsequent University

 Calaveras Hall 111

-All students subject to degree requirements of the 1979-80 and subsequent catalogs must satisfy the Graduation Writing Assessment requirement in order to graduate.
-To do so, students must take the Writing Proficiency Examination (WPE) no later than the first semester of their junior year (within the first 74 units of their undergraduate degree).
+All students subject to degree requirements of the 1979-80 and subsequent catalogs must satisfy the Graduation Writing Assessment Requirement (GWAR) in order to graduate.
+To do so prior to Fall semester 2009, students took the Writing Proficiency Examination (WPE) or ENGL 109M/109W.
+Beginning Fall semester 2009, students must complete the GWAR by passing a Writing Intensive course.